 Art Workshop International is a multidisciplinary institution where seminar participants benefit from a community of artists and writers whose shared experiences result in a wide range of perspectives.

-Expenses for excursions outside of Assisi are not included.
-This can range from $100 to $300 per excursion for transportation, gratuities, museum fees, and guided tours where the instructor is not allowed to lecture.
+There may be two or three excursions outside of Assisi which are not included in the tuition.
+This can range from $100 to $300 per excursion for transportation, gratuities, museum fees, and guided tours.

 Seminar participants are asked to bring small binoculars for the appreciation of frescoes and a medium-sized magnifying glass.
 The book Art and History of Umbria by Giuliano Valdés, Florence, Bonechi Editore, 1993 is the only suggested reading that should accompany the student to Assisi.
 The book is available in the United States through Amazon and bookstores.

 Justo J. Sánchez, an award-winning cultural journalist, has consulted for Sotheby's and important galleries in the US and abroad.
 Mr. Sanchez graduated from Harvard and studied art history at NYU's Institute of Fine Arts.
 He taught at the University of Florida's New World School of the Arts.
 His students have shown at the Whitney Biennial and are represented by serious international galleries.
 While teaching, he published humanities textbooks.
 Mr. Sanchez taught graduate courses in curating at Saint Thomas University.
 He has been interviewed by The New York Times, NBC Nightly News with Tom Brokaw, NPR, BBC, CBC, among others, on cultural and sociopolitical matters.
 Mr. Sanchez is currently a lecturer in museums, art institutions, and, recently, at Art Palm Beach and Miami International Art Fair.
 He studied trecento art under Colin Eisler at NYU’s Institute of Fine Arts.